timgluz/aima_8slide/README.md

 # AIMA 8Slide Puzzle

 A small solver for 8Slide puzzle written in Rust;
-The search algorithms are adopted from the book "AI: Modern Approach 3rd edition";
+The search algorithms are adopted from the book "AI: Modern Approach 3rd edition"[link](http://aima.cs.berkeley.edu/)

 ## Usage: